 The Japanese have developed phonetic alphabets to help transcode English and other languages.
 The characters are not words as in Japanese but represent particular sounds.
 This system of transliteration is far from perfect, as Japanese sounds don’t appear in English, and English sounds have no Japanese equivalent.
 The name may not be Coldy Bimore, but something that sounds a bit like it.

 As this market developed, some important art swords did occasionally turn up.
 Avid collector Clive Sinclair came by a sword when it surfaced in just this way.
 Wonderfully preserved, it was made especially for the Shogun’s chief test cutter.
-It turned up in an antique fair, swapped hands for 500 dollars, and is now a priceless antique.
-Could this one day happen to the Honjo Masamune?
-If it did emerge from someone’s attic, how could it be recognized?
-There is a tell-tale way of knowing.
-700 years ago, when Masamune plunged the hot blade into cold water, he gave birth to a razor sharp weapon, but he also gave the Honjo Masamune a unique signature.
+It turned up in an antique fair, swapped hands for $500, and is now a priceless antique.

 At Swords of Northshire, we pride ourselves in our quality work.
 If for any reason you aren't happy with your purchase, we will make it right!
 We guarantee you'll love your sword or your money back

 Swords of Northshire is proud to offer free wordwide shipping for all of our products.
 Shipping times vary based on location and customization.